 BabyJogger City Tour 2

 First things first – BabyJogger is a brand name and none of their strollers are jogging strollers.
-City Tour is more lightweight and newer brother of the Babyjogger City Mini GT, which I’d probably recommend more overall unless you need to exclusively for travel.
+City Tour is more lightweight and the newer sibling of the Babyjogger City Mini GT, which I’d probably recommend more overall unless you need to exclusively for travel.

 It’s smaller and sturdier than Mountain Buggy, but not as sturdy as Yoyo.
 It offers an almost full recline and built-in footrest, which is a huge plus.
 The only downside is a small canopy.